-The microdisplay market, according to McLaughlin Consulting Group in a report issued in its Microdisplay Forecast Report 2004, is expected to grow from \$1.2 billion in 2003 to at least \$4 billion in 2008.
+The microdisplay market, according to McLaughlin Consulting Group, is expected to grow to at least \$4 billion in 2008.
 Insight Media and the McLaughlin Consulting Group predict particularly significant growth in one segment of that market - consumer products.
-Their joint "Personal Displays: Opportunity Analysis and Forecast 2004" focuses microdisplay-enabled personal electronics for consumers as well as professionals in vertical markets and projects growth in this segment from \$73 million in 2004 to \$1 billion market by 2008.
+Their joint "Personal Displays: Opportunity Analysis and Forecast 2005" focuses on microdisplay-enabled personal electronics for consumers as well as professionals in vertical markets.
+According to the joint analysis, wireless services and consumer electronic companies, in combination with display developers, will introduce a new generation of communications and entertainment solutions incorporating headset personal displays over the next few years.
+As a result, sales of such display headsets are forecast at over \$1 billion by 2009.

 We believe that the most significant driver of the near-eye virtual imaging microdisplay market is growing consumer demand for mobile access to larger volumes of information and entertainment in smaller packages.
-This desire for mobility has resulted in the development of near-eye microdisplay products in two general categories: (i) an established market for electronic viewers incorporated in products such as viewfinders for digital cameras and video cameras which may potentially also be developed as personal viewers for cell phones and (ii) an emerging market for headset-application platforms which include accessories for mobile devices such as notebook and subnotebook computers, portable DVD systems, electronic games, and other entertainment, and wearable computers.
+This desire for mobility has resulted in the development of near-eye microdisplay products in two general categories: (i) an established market for electronic viewers incorporated in products such as viewfinders for digital cameras and video cameras which may potentially also be developed as personal viewers for cell phones and (ii) an emerging market for headset-application platforms which include accessories for mobile devices such as notebook and sub-notebook computers, portable DVD systems, electronic games, and other entertainment, and wearable computers.